Frequently Asked Questions

 Debenture rights are transferable and can be traded in the open market between willing buyers and sellers.
 Frontier will act as the transferring service provider for the transfer of debenture rights.
 Frontier does not provide any advice in regard to marketing, sales and/or transfers of debenture rights.

 Yes.
-The first payment was made in 2013, and Nova Properties has made payments regularly since then.
+The first payment was made in 2013, and Nova Properties has made a number of payments since then.

 Not necessarily.
 Nova Properties’ Board decides whether funds realised from property sales are to be re-invested or paid out.